rungdung/Research-Narratives/README.md

 ## How do I deploy this?

 - Supabase account and API keys
-- Set up env vars for Supabase in Netlify or other alternatives
+- Set up a Supabase project and API keys
+- Set up a MapTiler account and API keys

+# License

+This project is licensed under the Apache License 2.0 - see the [LICENSE.txt](LICENSE.txt) and [NOTICE.txt](NOTICE.txt) file for details.